the-hut/getdata-003-prac/CodeBook.md

 * Merge the X header and cleaned features data frames together with an outer join resulting in 64 columns being mapped and the rest with NA values.
 * Cast the merged header values to character.
 * Update the NA values to the word "Discard".
+* Load up the X merged data with the previously merged header values.
+Note that all the unwanted columns with get labels in the format "Discard.x", with x being a number.
 * Load up the activity labels.
-* Load up the X merged data with the previously merged header values.
 * Load up the Y merged data.
 * Merge the Y data with the activity labels.
-* Because the X and Y data are in the same order we can now append the Y data, using the activity labels, to the X data with a new column called Activity.
+* Because the X and Y data have the same number of rows and are in the same order we can now append the Y data, using the activity labels, to the X data with a new column called Activity.
 * All the columns containing the word "Discard" are then removed from the data frame.
 * The data are aggregated by the means of the Activity.
 * We then use the t function to switch the rows and columns of the data frame to get the data in the required format.